annie2010/aws-biglambda/README.md

-# BigLambda : A serverless framework to run ad-hoc map-reduce jobs
+# BigLambda: Serverless framework to run ad-hoc MapReduce jobs

-BigLambda is a cost effective way to run ad-hoc map-reduce jobs.
+BigLambda is a cost effective way to run ad-hoc MapReduce jobs.
 The price-per-query model, ease of use make it very suitable for data scientists and developers alike.

 ## Architecture